econnet/econ/do.rst

 There are different kinds of work.
 Every kind of work is its own asset.
 The work assets do not have a price in the outside economy until the econ has established a market.
 Internal work contributions constitute internal currencies.
-Their is a mapping to the |companyvalue| at all times, but this mapping can change over time.
+Their is a mapping to the |econvalue| at all times, but this mapping can change over time.

 .. _`wages`: